PBertinJohannet/Mona/test/gadts/MoreComplexType.md

 ## Should not work

-When it has nothing to do with the input it should not
+When it has nothing to do with neither the input or the other output it should not
 ```

 let fail a = case a of